tap349/tap349.github.io/_posts/2018-05-10-facebook-oauth.md

 on the 2nd and subsequent requests Facebook will remember user choice and will return requested information without prompting user.

-NOTE: a new token will be returned on each request which will invalidate
-      a previous one (I guess).

 IDK yet how to revoke access to user information that has been granted to my app (so that user is prompted again) - my app is not listed here: